All cleats are not the same! That is one of the first things that must be said on any page about cleats.

 Ultimately, it is up to the individual player to decide what works best for them.

-M when it comes to lacrosse, you need a cleat that provides good traction and support while also being comfortable enough to wear for extended periods.
+M when it comes to Lacrosse, you need a cleat that provides good traction and support while also being comfortable enough to wear for extended periods.
 Many types of cleats are available on the market, but not all are created equal.
-With so many options available, knowing which cleats are best for lacrosse can be tough.
+Knowing which cleats are best for Lacrosse can be challenging, with many options available.

 Fortunately, we’re here to help.
 In this article, we’ll give you tips on choosing the best lacrosse cleats for your needs.